Wimalaratne Kumaragama: Civil service and poetry

 After passing the Government Clerical Competitive Examination, Kumaragama started his career as a clerk at Kaccheri, Anuradhapura.
 In 1942, he was successful in the D.R.O. examination.
 In 1944, he assumed duties as an Assistant Government Agent at Anamaduwa.
 He later served as a DRO in areas including Hanguranketha, Kalawana, Daladagama and Kotmale.

 He loved Wanni and its villagers.
 Like Leonard Woolf, the great Kumaragama lived with the villagers and his poems were centered around Wanni.
 The general public loved his company.
 Sometimes the villagers came in search of him to solve their private and confidential problems.
 He kept everyone happy, and sometimes recited "Hitiwan Kavi", or instant verses.

 Some of his outstanding, famous and popular poems, "Wanniye mal", "Harak Hora", "Iiyanayake", "Yantam beruna", "Game-wewa" and "Herath Hami", depict the true life of the villagers of Wanniya.

 He also served as the editor of the Colombo Young Poets' Society.

 Kumaragama was a fine student of English literature.
 He was a voracious reader and had a good knowledge of English poetry.
-He, as well as his contemporaries Meemana Prematilaka and Sagara Palansooriya, were said to be great admirers of Romantic poets John Keats, Percy Bysshe Shelley, William Wordsworth and Alfred Tennyson.
+He, as well as his contemporaries Meemana Premathilake and Sagara Palansooriya, were said to be great admirers of Romantic poets John Keats, Percy Bysshe Shelley, William Wordsworth and Alfred Tennyson.

 After a life entirely devoted to uplifting the standard of living of the poor villagers of Wanni, Kumaragama died on December 30, 1962.